acemod/ACE3/docs/wiki/framework/arsenal-framework.md

 4  | Move button on overwrite | Bool | Optional (default: `false`)

 Return Value:
-- Successful: number of the slot (0-9)
+- Successful: Number of the slot (0-9)
 - Error: -1

 This function creates a sub-category just above misc items in the ACE Arsenal.